Melilla Airport: 21st century

-For the year 2000, Aena anticipated a volume of 500,000 passengers per year, but the fatal PauknAir accident in 1998 and the subsequent construction of the Nador airport cut short the growth.
+For 2000, Aena anticipated a volume of 500,000 passengers per year, but the fatal PauknAir accident in 1998 and the subsequent construction of the Nador airport cut short the growth.
 Falling from 365,000 annual passengers (1,000 pax/day) to around 220,000 annually.

 Definitively, in 2001, Air Nostrum acquired Binter Mediterráneo, thus keeping the monopoly of Melilla routes: Málaga, Almería, Valencia and Madrid.
 It began operating with Fokker 50, Dash 8 and later with ATR 72.
 Today is carrying out regional flights for Iberia.

 In 2002, the new control tower was inaugurated, as well as new improvements to the airport infrastructure in the city.

 In 2003, the departure of a Fokker 50 from the Dutch company Denim Air, operating for Air Nostrum, forced the replacement of the company's Fokker 50 and Dash 8 with the new ATR 72.

 In 2004, Vueling carried out studies to implement the Barcelona-Melilla route, but never began operations due to the dimensions of the runway and the category of the airport.
 This route was moved to Nador.
 That same year, Airmel-Club Aéreo de Melilla appears teaching private airplane pilot classes, thus adding to the multiple visits of small planes, rallies and aerial hugs that have been taking place in the city throughout its history.

 In February 2005, the runway expansion works were completed, thus going from 1,344 meters to 1,428 meters.

 In October 2006, Air Nostrum began operating the Barcelona route, launching 4 weekly flights; and in March 2007 the operation was increased with a daily flight, reaching the record number for the route with 21,212 passengers transported.

 In 2008, Air Nostrum implemented the Seville, Palma de Mallorca and Valencia routes, operated by the Dash 8.
 In addition, that same year, the airport obtained the European ISO 9001 quality and ISO 14001 environmental management certification.

 At the beginning of 2009, Air Europa carried out tests with the Embraer 195 in the LGW simulator to present them to Civil Aviation to obtain the corresponding permits, made maximum landing weight approaches, on both runways, in all types of weather conditions, with engine failure, etc. They also tested takeoffs with different flap settings and weights, and aborted takeoffs.
 It was determined that the plane landed perfectly at maximum landing weight, and to take off, tables were obtained from the technical office with the maximum permissible weights for each destination.
 For routes like Madrid-Melilla, the number of passengers had to be limited to 110.
 In the Melilla-Madrid, Málaga-Melilla and Melilla-Málaga flights; there was no limitation.
 The company, finally, could not operate in Melilla because the classification of the airport, category 2C, did not allow the operation of the Embraer 195, category 3C.